Bayer buys British developer of treatment for menopausal symptoms

 FRANKFURT, Aug 11 (Reuters) - Bayer BAYGn.DE agreed to acquire British biotech firm KaNDy Therapeutics Ltd. for an initial $425 million to strengthen its women's healthcare business with a prospective non-hormonal treatment of menopausal symptoms.

-Bayer will pay an upfront consideration of $425 million and agreed to make further milestone payments for certain development achievements, the German drugs and pesticides maker said in a statement on Tuesday.
+Apart from the $425 million upfront, Bayer agreed to pay further milestone payments of up to $450 million for certain development achievements, with potentially more than $100 million additional sales-dependent milestone payments, the German drugs and pesticides maker said in a statement on Tuesday.

+KaNDy recently completed the second of three phases of testing for NT-814, a new non-hormonal daily pill for the relief of hot flushes and night sweats, which Bayer said could generate peak annual sales of more then 1 billion euros ($1.17 billion).

+Bayer is seeking to revive its women's healthcare business as sales of birth control pills, with lead brands Yaz and Yasmin, have been dragged lower by cheaper copied versions.

 ((ludwig.burger@thomsonreuters.com; +49 69 7565 1311; Reuters Messaging: ludwig.burger.thomsonreuters.com@reuters.net))